GrzegorzKozub/tulipany/README.md

 ### Testing

-### Logging
+* integration

 ### Monitoring

+* peak times

 ### Telemetry

 ## Conclusions

-* Maybe it would be better to distinct between an auction viewer and a bidder.
+* This will most likely not work.
+It it an effort of a single person not really experienced in system architecture.
+Do not implement this at your organization without validating these ideas.
 * It's hard to do this in a one man team.
 I tried to challenge my own ideas constantly.
 This is tiring and my skills and knowledge into goes this far.
 These designs should be team efforts to increase the chance of success.
+* Maybe it would be better to distinct between an auction viewer and a bidder.